Apple Just Quietly Launched New Spring Color Watch Bands and iPhone Cases

-Although Apple didn't make the announcements during its "Peek Performance" event today, the company updated its website and released a handful of new iPhone 13 and iPhone SE cases and Apple Watch bands as soon as the event was over.
-All of these accessories are available for order now.
+After Apple's "Peek Performance" event finished yesterday, the company updated its website and released a handful of colorful, new iPhone 13 and iPhone SE cases, as well as a fair amount of casual, sport and luxury Apple Watch bands.
+All of these accessories are currently available for order on Apple's website.

 Apart from this quiet launch of iPhone cases and Apple Watch bands, there are four new products that took center stage during the event -- updates of the iPhone SE and iPad Air, along with the all-new Mac Studio desktop and Studio Display monitor.